-We are looking for organisations who understood the benefits, and see the positive business results, of responding to the needs of their employees around these issues.
-Research shows, for instance, that around 80% of employees will at some time in their working lives become parents.
+We are looking for organisations who understood the benefits, and see the positive business results, of responding to the needs of their employees.

 The winners of each category will be put forward for The Overall Top Employer Award, which is for employers who can demonstrate commitment to a range of policies and practices related to family support, women’s career progression and flexible working.

 Entrants for each category who wish to be considered for The Overall Award are therefore advised to include an executive summary of their work in these areas if they have not already covered them in their submission.

 The Employee Champion Award is for stand-out men or women whose efforts have made a big difference to working parents and older workers in the workplace.

 This award is for excellence in embedding a flexible working culture and for supporting workers who are working different flexible patterns, from reduced hours, annualised hours and compressed hours to home or remote working.

 To be eligible to be considered for the award, you should show that your organisation promotes flexible working as a core business benefit, not just as something that it delivers ad hoc to individuals who request it.
 Things this may include are:

 You will need to support your submission with relevant statistics and case studies.

 To be eligible to apply for the Best for Recruitment and Talent Attraction Award, organisations should demonstrate that they have a recruitment process that aims to widen the talent pool and which addresses issues which have tended to exclude working mums.
 It should include issues such as outreach, advertising of job vacancies and the shortlisting and interview process as well as whether it is made clear that flexible working is possible

 Research shows that few employers advertise openly that new jobs can be done flexibly, putting the onus on potential recruits to know when to raise the issue at interview.
 Current legislation means that you cannot apply for flexible working until you have been in a job for six months.